 Nevertheless, I love pineapple and tropical desserts, so the Dole Whip Cake (aka Pineapple Cake) had to happen.
 Of course I had to take it over the top and decorate it with a copious amount of dried pineapple flowers.
 Read on to learn how to make your own.

 How to make this Pineapple Cake

-As strong as I find pineapple flavour to be on its own, it is surprisingly hard to get it to come through in baked goods.
+As strong as I find pineapple flavor to be on its own, it is surprisingly hard to get it to come through in baked goods.
 Even though I replaced all of the liquid in the recipe with pineapple juice, you could just barely taste it.
-You could tell that the cake wasn’t just straight up vanilla, but you really couldn’t identify the flavour as pineapple.
+You could tell that the cake wasn’t just straight up vanilla, but you really couldn’t identify the flavor as pineapple.

 I tried to find some more concentrated juice — you know the frozen kind that you mix with water?
 Total flashback to the 80’s on that one.
 I honestly wasn’t sure that stores even still carried that kinda stuff.
 Well, they do!
 Except not pineapple.
 At least not in Canada in the stores I checked.
 It is annoyingly difficult to find certain things in Canada.